Spaceport America: Construction

 Construction of the first temporary launch facility at the spaceport site in Sierra County began on April 4, 2006.
-Early operations of the spaceport utilized this temporary infrastructure, with some of it borrowed from the neighboring White Sands Missile Range.

 In early 2007, red tape was still in the process of being cleared and the spaceport itself was still little more than "a 100 ft by 25 ft concrete slab."
 That slab would eventually be part of the launch facility for the spaceport's first tenant UP Aerospace.
 On April 3, voters in neighboring Doña Ana County approved a spaceport tax that would go into effect upon final approval from Sierra County.

 The first images of the then planned spaceport's Hangar Terminal Facility (HTF) were released in early September 2007.

 In April 2008, voters in Sierra County approved the plan, releasing over US$40 million in funding for the spaceport.
 Voters in of Otero County, however, rejected the spaceport tax during general elections in November.
 In spite of the rejection, Spaceport America had what it needed to move forward and progress toward its completion began.

 In December 2008, the New Mexico Spaceport Authority received its launch license for vertical and horizontal launch from the Federal Aviation Administration's Office of Commercial Space Transportation.
 Shortly thereafter, Virgin Galactic signed a 20-year (240-month) lease as the anchor tenant, agreeing to pay US$1 million per year for the first five years in addition to payments on a tiered scale based on the number of launches the company makes.